CybOXProject/cyboxproject.github.io/maturity-spectrum/index.md

 ### Spectrum

 The table below captures the current maturity spectrum as of CybOX v2.1. **Note**: this is a subjective rating as assigned by the CybOX SC co-chairs and development team, and is open to personal interpretation.
+Each entity is assigned an individual maturity score for both semantic consensus and existing use, as well as an "overall" maturity score based on the lowest of its two individual scores.

 <table>
 <col>